amarmujak23/CSharpCalculator/README.md

 - When performing division, if the second number is zero the program prints an error warning.
 - Square root of a negative number prints an error warning.
 - The program uses input loops to ensure the user provides valid responses before proceeding.

-## License
-This project is provided as-is without warranty.